DataDog/datadog-api-client-go/api/v1/datadog/docs/MonitorOptions.md

 ### SetEvaluationDelay

-`func (o *MonitorOptions) SetEvaluationDelay(v int64)`
+`func (o *MonitorOptions) SetEvaluationDelay(v NullableInt64)`

-SetEvaluationDelay gets a reference to the given int64 and assigns it to the EvaluationDelay field.
+SetEvaluationDelay gets a reference to the given NullableInt64 and assigns it to the EvaluationDelay field.

+### SetEvaluationDelayExplicitNull

+`func (o *MonitorOptions) SetEvaluationDelayExplicitNull(b bool)`

+SetEvaluationDelayExplicitNull (un)sets EvaluationDelay to be considered as explicit "null" value when serializing to JSON (pass true as argument to set this, false to unset) The EvaluationDelay value is set to nil even if false is passed
 ### GetIncludeTags

 `func (o *MonitorOptions) GetIncludeTags() bool`